eric-burel/data-fetching-patterns-in-react/README.md

 This code structure is widely used across React codebases, especially those requiring data fetching from an API endpoint.
 In applications of regular size, it's common to find numerous instances of such data-fetching logic dispersed throughout various components.

-## Pattern 0: Asynchronous State Handler
+## Pattern: Asynchronous State Handler

 Reusable Logic for Data Fetching and State Management.